batxdev0/WatchMovies/my-first-react-app/README.md

 #### Important Notes for Deployment

-- **Update the base URL**: Make sure the `base` in `vite.config.js` matches your repository name
-- **Environment Variables**: All environment variables must be set as GitHub Secrets for the build to work
+- **Environment Variables**: All environment variables must be set for the build to work
 - **CORS Issues**: If you encounter CORS issues, ensure your API keys are properly configured
+- **Build Time**: Render builds typically take 2-5 minutes for the first deployment

 ## 📁 Project Structure